Automatic number-plate recognition: Hungary

 In 2012 a state consortium was formed among the Hungarian Ministry of Interior, the National Police Headquarters and the Central Commission of Public Administration and Electronic Services with the aim to install and operate a unified intelligent transportation system (ITS) with nationwide coverage by the end of 2015.
 Within the system, 160 portable traffic enforcement and data-gathering units and 365 permanent gantry installations were brought online with ANPR, speed detection, imaging and statistical capabilities.
 Since all the data points are connected to a centrally located ITS, each member of the consortium is able to separately utilize its range of administrative and enforcement activities, such as remote vehicle registration and insurance verification, speed, lane and traffic light enforcement and wanted or stolen vehicle interception among others.

 Several Hungarian auxiliary police units also use a system called Matrix Police in cooperation with the police.
 It consists of a portable computer equipped with a web camera that scans the stolen car database using automatic number-plate recognition.
 The system is installed on the dashboard of selected patrol vehicles (PDA-based hand-held versions also exist) and is mainly used to control the license plate of parking cars.
 As the Auxiliary Police do not have the authority to order moving vehicles to stop, if a stolen car is found, the formal police is informed.

+Netherlands

+DXC Technology has implemented an advanced ANPR solution for the Netherlands, which is deployed for various national security and traffic management purposes.
+This comprehensive automatic number plate recognition system is part of a broader initiative to enhance enforcement, investigation, and monitoring capabilities for Dutch authorities.
+The system is designed to integrate seamlessly with existing infrastructure, providing real-time data processing and analytics to enhance operational efficiency and decision-making.
+The implementation includes collaboration with local government agencies to ensure compliance with national legal frameworks and supports a wide array of applications such as traffic regulation enforcement, security monitoring, and toll collection.

+Norway

+metaBOF is deployed in Norway as a national ANPR/traffic‑sensor processing platform used operationally by Tolletaten (Norwegian Customs) and Statens vegvesen (the Norwegian Public Roads Administration) to support tolling, border control, vehicle compliance monitoring and related enforcement workflows; the system integrates ANPR and other sensors, vehicle‑of‑interest lists, traffic analytics and real‑time notifications and is hosted in government‑compliant data centres.
+The system was implemented and is operated by DXC Technology.